Rosacea Treatment

 -

-Some people also find it helpful to treat their rosacea symptoms with natural treatments.
+Some people use natural treatments to manage their rosacea symptoms, but these are not medically studied treatments and so may not work for everyone.
+We also do not know if they could make your symptoms worse.
 You can make your own ointments for your face using the following ingredients:

-- Honey – applying honey to your face and letting it sit for 20-30 minutes before washing off helps soothe the skin as it helps retain moisture.
+- Honey – applying honey to your face and letting it sit for 20 to 30 minutes before washing off is said to soothe the skin and help retain moisture

-There is a large community online made up of people going through similar experiences.
+There’s a large community online made up of people going through similar experiences.
 For some, these online communities and forums make up a significant part of living with rosacea as they offer a supportive environment as well as some tips that they have found effective to lessen the symptoms of their own rosacea.
-Everyone’s condition and symptoms are different, however, so it is important to remember that what works for one person may not work as effectively for you.
+Everyone’s condition and symptoms are different, however, so it’s important to remember that what works for one person may not work as effectively for you.
 Some examples of these rosacea forums are:

 -